 If you’re planning a trip to Rome and will only have time to stay in the city, you may also have the urge to explore more of Italy, in particular, the countryside.
-Fortunately, there are quite a few options to spend a day in the countryside from Rome, and a Rome to Orvieto day trip is a great way to get an idea of what the dreamy Italian countryside is like as well as the magical city of Orvieto.
-Continue reading this article below to plan your very own day trip to Orvieto from Rome.
+Fortunately, there are quite a few options to spend a day in the countryside from the Italian capital, and a Rome to Orvieto day trip is a great way to get an idea of what the dreamy Italian countryside is like as well as the magical city of Orvieto.

 Orvieto is an extremely convenient town to reach from Rome.
 This makes it one of the best options for a day trip into the delicious and rolling region of Umbria.